redis-developer/lettuce-test-app/README.md

 ```sh
 java -Dlogdir=./get_set/logs -jar target/lettuce-test-app-1.0-SNAPSHOT.jar --config <config.yaml>
 ```

+You can at any time add new workload (set of operations)

+By:
+1. Choose a sample workload from the `workloads` directory
+2. Ask AI to generate a workload for you or write one depending on your needs
+3. You only need to change the run method in the `WorkloadRunner` class to use the new workload
+4. Run the application

 ## Enabling Metrics Logging

 To enable metrics logging and configure the reporting step size, you can modify the configuration as follows: